-February 17, 2016 - I will again be attending and speaking at the University Series™, an annual multi-parish adult education program held in Southern California each year during the Lenten season.
+March 8 - 9, 2017 - I will again be speaking at the University Series™, an annual multi-parish adult education program held in Southern California each year during the Lenten season.
 The University Series™, an event created and organized by my dear friend Fr.
-Dave Heney, offers 100+ seminars connecting faith with real life in areas such as current events, contemporary moral issues, evangelization, faith and science, marriage and family, church history, scripture and prayer.
-The 2016 season runs from February 11 to March 18 at eleven different parishes that span the border of Los Angeles and Ventura counties.
-I will make my presentation between 7:30-9:00 pm on the evening of February 17th in the Serra Center at the Padre Serra Parish in Camarillo, California.
+Dave Heney, offers 90+ seminars connecting faith with real life in areas such as current events, contemporary moral issues, evangelization, faith and science, marriage and family, church history, scripture and prayer.
+The 2017 season runs from March 2 to April 7 at twelve different parishes in Los Angeles and Ventura counties.
+I will make three presentations, the first on Wednesday, March 8th at 7:30-9:00 pm at the St. Mel Activity Center, the second on Thursday, March 9th at 7:30-9:00 pm at St. Mary's Church in Whittier and the third, a special lecture (not part of the University Series) at 9:30 am on March 9th at Our Lady of Malibu church.
 If you wish to learn more you can visit the University Series Website where you can review each topic and sign up for the sessions.
 The charge to attend is $8 per person, but you can bring a friend for free!

-August 12 through August 14, 2016 - I will once again be in England and speaking at the 50th Annual Jalsa Salana Ahmadiyya Muslim Community Convention in Hampshire, England.
+July 28 through 30, 2017 - I will once again be in England and speaking at the 51st Annual Jalsa Salana Ahmadiyya Muslim Community Convention in Hampshire.
 I will post more information as soon as it becomes available.

 Our Next Update

-As you can see in the above photograph, there is nothing visible in my crystal ball regarding our next website update!
-Seriously, I do know it will occur in the Spring, probably sometime in May, but a lot depends on my travel and lecture schedule, which is not yet finalized for this year.
+I don't have an exact date for the next update, but I do know it will occur in the Spring, probably sometime in May.
+A lot will depend on my travel and lecture schedule, which is not yet finalized for this year.
 Although I don't know the exact date, I do know for sure that the next update will include more issues of Rex Morgan's Shroud News, the latest papers, books, articles and videos and of course, any breaking Shroud news.
-To be sure you don't miss any important Shroud information as it occurs, check our STERA, Inc. Facebook page from time to time, since we now try and update it weekly to keep you informed between our regular quarterly website updates.
+To be sure you don't miss any important Shroud information as it occurs, check our STERA, Inc. Facebook page from time to time, since we now try and update it every week or so to keep you informed between our regular quarterly website updates.
 You can also join our Website Mailing List and receive an e-mail whenever the site is updated or any important Shroud news breaks.
 We hope you find this update interesting and useful and look forward to seeing you in the Spring!
-Thank you all again for helping to make our first 20 years such a great success!
+Thank you all again for being there!
 It is deeply appreciated.